Luxury Homes for Sale in Los Angeles

 Prepare Your Financial Documents

-In the luxury condominium market, there will be an additional layer of financial scrutiny beyond a buyer’s financial ability to make a purchase.
-Unless you’re paying cash, your loan underwriter will review the condo board’s financials to make sure the condominium association is solvent (members are paid up, and cash flow is stable).
-Outstanding liens, pending lawsuits, or a history of member late payments can derail a final loan approval.
+When buying a luxury condominium, an additional layer of financial scrutiny comes into play, beyond a buyer’s financial ability to complete a purchase.
+For financed deals, your lender will review the condo board’s financials to make sure the association is solvent (the members are paid up, and cash flow is stable).
+Outstanding liens, pending lawsuits, or a history of late payments from the building’s residents can derail a final loan approval.

-Celebrities and business executives seeking quiet refuge and security will be pleased to find that many luxury properties in Los Angeles include stylish hedges, fences, and walls that separate their yard from the street and keep the prying eyes of tourists, nosey neighbors, and paparazzi at bay.
+Celebrities and business executives seeking quiet refuge and security will be pleased to find that many luxury properties in Los Angeles include stylish hedges, fences, and walls that separate front yards from the street and keep the prying eyes of tourists, nosey neighbors, and paparazzi at bay.
 L.A. has several gated communities, too.

 Ask your agent about the local streets.
-Aim for those with less traffic.
-Better yet, focus your home search on properties in cul-de-sacs.
+Aim for roads with the least traffic.
 Excess traffic can be an issue in the Hollywood Hills because of tourists seeking to get as close as possible to the Hollywood Sign.
-Agents who know the area can point out the busiest thoroughfares (to avoid).
+Agents who know the hillside areas can point out the busiest thoroughfares (to avoid).
 Keep an eye out for properties in cul-de-sacs.

-Beware, private beaches do not exist anywhere along California’s 840-mile coastline.
-In fact, property owners are fined from time-to-time for blocking or obfuscating easements to public beaches.
+Beware: private beaches do not exist anywhere along California's 840-mile coastline.
+In fact, property owners receive fines from time-to-time for blocking or obfuscating easements to public beaches.
 The California Coastal Commission has threatened fines up to $11,250 per day for property owners who attempt to prevent public access.
 Anyone who tells you that a Malibu home comes with a private beach is either ignorant or a storyteller.

-Luxury markets have lower turnover, thus expensive homes take longer to sell.
-In fact, the average number of days a luxury home sits on the on the market (DOM) can be 4 to 5x the local average.
+Luxury markets have lower turnover; expensive homes take longer to sell.
+In fact, luxury houses for sale in Los Angeles sit 4x to 5x the number of Days on Market (DOM) than the local average.
 Therefore, any investor would want to consider liquidity, especially when economic conditions are turbulent.
 Home values can sometimes fluctuate faster than a luxury home can sell.

-What’s more, if you’re selling a luxury home in Los Angeles, you’re not only competing with local inventory, but with other cities.
-UHNWI’s not only care about the style and amenities of a property, but they are also making a lifestyle decision.
+What's more, if you're selling a luxury home in Los Angeles, you're not only competing with local inventory, but with other cities altogether.
+UHNWI's not only care about the style and amenities of a property, but they are also making a lifestyle decision.
 For example, buyers looking for great golfing and plenty of year-round sunshine might compare L.A. to San Diego or Miami.
-Real estate agents that specialize in luxury properties need to know quite a bit about their city and what it offers, and how it compares to other top markets to serve their clients best.
+Real estate agents that specialize in luxury properties need to know quite a bit about their city, what it offers, and how it compares to other top markets to serve their clients best.